 The Raj loved meat.
-They loved big, roasted joints, and this recipe is a good example of how the local cooks changed the British approach to such dishes.
+They loved big, roasted joints, and this slow roasted lamb shoulder recipe is a good example of how the local cooks changed the British approach to such dishes.

 The Raj liked to roast fowl, beef and lamb.
 Pork was unheard of in Calcutta, although available in other parts of India, such as Goa.
 Beef, was of course, synonymous with all things British and was a regular feature.
 The Raj liked their beef rare, or certainly on the underdone spectrum.
-Lamb however, was treated very differently.
+Lamb, however, was treated very differently.

 For many Western palates lamb, particularly the fat, was, and still is problematic.
 If the lamb was well-cooked, as most of the recipes in this book specify, it was well accepted and liked.
 If the lamb was actually mutton, then it had to be well-cooked, and the fattiness was not a problem.

-Consequently, they arrived at the conclusion that the best way to cook lamb was slowly and to use gentle heat.
+Consequently, they arrived at the conclusion that the best way to cook lamb was slowly and use gentle heat.

 This recipe makes a beautiful, moist, mildly spiced lamb that can be pulled apart.

-- 1.5 kg lamb shoulder bone in
+- 1.5 kg lamb shoulder - bone in

 - 24 curry leaves